viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 If your rover keeps driving off the line so fast that the color detector can’t keep up, you can try two things:

-- Slow down the move straight and turning speeds of the rover by decreasing the values of `linear_power` and `angular_power`.
+- Slow down the forward movement and turning speeds of the rover by decreasing the values of `linear_power` and `angular_power` respectively.
-  - Conversely, if your rover is moving too slowly or stalling, increase the numbers (closer to 1.0 which represents full power).
+  - Conversely, if your rover is moving too slowly or stalling, increase the numbers (closer to `1.0` which represents full power).
 - Position the camera differently, perhaps so that it is higher above the floor but still pointing downward.
 This will give it a wider field of view so it takes longer for the line to go out of view.